Gauge theory for string algebroids: Abstract

 \section{Abstract}

-We introduce a moment map picture for {\it holomorphic string algebroids} where the Hamiltonian gauge action is described by means of Morita equivalences, as suggested by higher gauge theory.
+We introduce a moment map picture for {\it holomorphic string algebroids} where the Hamiltonian gauge action is described by means of inner automorphisms of Courant algebroids.
 The zero locus of our moment map is given by the solutions of the {\it Calabi system}, a coupled system of equations which provides a unifying framework for the classical Calabi problem and the Hull-Strominger system.
 Our main results are concerned with the geometry of the moduli space of solutions, and assume a technical condition which is fulfilled in examples.
 We prove that the moduli space carries a pseudo-K\"ahler metric with K\"ahler potential given by the \emph{dilaton functional}, a topological formula for the metric, and an infinitesimal Donaldson-Uhlenbeck-Yau type theorem.
-Finally, we relate our topological formula to a physical prediction for the \emph{gravitino mass} in order to obtain a new conjectural obstruction for the Hull-Strominger system.